preston-werner-ventures/prestonwernerventures.com/notes/GOOD HUMANS: Introducing Tom Preston-Werner, hacker (and lockpicker) emeritus.md

 #### The Hacker Zephyr: Here comes the coding train

 Higher up on Tom’s list of stuff he likes to chat about is the language-learning app Chatterbug, where he was the chief product officer until recently, and how to get young people from all socio-economic backgrounds into the tech industry.
-Just as important is how Tom wants to spread his wealth around, having pledged to give away 10 percent through the Preston-Werner Foundation, which he co-founded with his wife, Theresa.
+Just as important is how Tom wants to spread his wealth around, having pledged to give away 10 percent through the 128 Collective Foundation, which he co-founded with his wife, Theresa.
 And while he has his mind in a lot of pots, Tom’s pet project is Hack Club, a group that encourages teenagers to start their own coding clubs.

 For his 42nd birthday last month, Tom purchased 42 cross-country train tickets for fledgling coders who will embark on “a trip of a lifetime” this week, according to Christina Asquith, the group’s chief operations officer, during which they’ll participate in “the world’s longest hackathon” aboard a train they’re calling the Hacker Zephyr.

 The adventure starts in Burlington, Vt.
 Assembled hackers will chug south to New York, west through Chicago and stop briefly to pick up Tom this weekend in Iowa.
 They’ll then cross the Rockies on their way to San Francisco and follow the Pacific Coast to Southern California, to finish at SpaceX.

 Asquith estimated the on-the-rails hackathon at 3,502 miles long.
-She credits Tom (along with another Hack Club believer, SpaceX founder Elon Musk) for his enthusiasm about the project, as well as the $750,000 the Preston-Werner Foundation has donated to the club.
+She credits Tom (along with another Hack Club believer, SpaceX founder Elon Musk) for his enthusiasm about the project, as well as the $750,000 the 128 Collective Foundation has donated to the club.

 “Tom is a GREAT guy,” wrote Asquith, in an email.
 “He’s seriously an awesome thinker, builder, connector, programmer, creator and feminist.”